mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

 `cat ~/ns-backend.yaml`{{execute}}

-Next, Use the `kubectl apply -f` command with the file to create the namespace object or resource as follow:
+Next, Use the `kubectl apply -f` command with the file to create the namespace object or resource as follows:

 `kubectl apply -f ~/ns-backend.yaml`{{execute}}